Design By Day Branding Project Terms & Conditions

 11. Charges and payment

-11.1 The Charges for the Services shall be on a time and materials basis.
+11.1 The Charges for the Services shall be on a time and materials basis unless otherwise agreed with you in advance of commencing the Services.

 11.2 The Charges for performance of the Services requested in your Instruction are based on our Proposal, which may, if you have requested changes, be updated and revised from time to time;

-11.3 Any additional request for Services to those set out in the Instruction shall be calculated in accordance with our Hourly Rates as notified to you from time to time;
+11.3 Any additional request for Services to those set out in the Instruction shall be calculated in accordance with our Hourly Rates as notified to you;

-11.4 If we provide you with a daily rate this is based on the basis of an seven-hour day from 9.00 am to 5.00 pm worked on Business Days;
+11.4 If we provide you with a daily rate this is based on a seven-hour day from 9.00 am to 5.00 pm worked on Business Days;

 11.6 We shall be entitled to charge you for any expenses reasonably incurred by us, our personnel or any other individual engaged in the performance of the Services including, but not limited to, travelling expenses, hotel costs, subsistence and any associated expenses, and for the cost of services provided by third parties for the performance of the Services, together with the cost of any materials